Snow White and the Huntsman: Critical response

 David Edelstein of New York praised the film's revisionist tone and said the film was "strongly influenced by a lot of smart, feminist thinking".
-Roger Ebert gave the film 3.5 stars out of 4.
+Roger Ebert gave the film 3.5 stars out of 4 and said: "Snow White and the Huntsman reinvents the legendary story in a film of astonishing beauty and imagination.
+It's the last thing you would expect from a picture with this title.
+It falters in its storytelling, because Snow White must be entirely good, the Queen must be entirely bad, and there's no room for nuance.
+The end is therefore predetermined.
+But, oh, what a ride"; and concluded: "There is a great film here somewhere, perhaps one that allowed greater complexity for the characters.
+But considering that I walked in expecting no complexity at all, let alone the visual wonderments, Snow White and the Huntsman is a considerable experience".
 A.O.
 Scott of The New York Times praised Theron's performance and also wrote, "Though it is an ambitious – at times mesmerizing – application of the latest cinematic technology, the movie tries to recapture some of the menace of the stories that used to be told to scare children rather than console them."
 Owen Gleiberman of Entertainment Weekly wrote, "Ravenna hates living in a world where men can feed on women's beauty and then toss them away.
 She's a fascist of feminism, and Theron's acting has the blood of operatic anger coursing through it."
 Betsy Sharkey of the Los Angeles Times said the film is, "an absolute wonder to watch and creates a warrior princess for the ages.
 But what this revisionist fairy tale does not give us is a passionate love – its kisses are as chaste as the snow is white."
 Rolling Stone's Peter Travers called it "a visual marvel" while noting that Stewart "morphs convincingly from a skittish girl into a determined warrior princess."
-MSN news said that Stewart "grows into her character, it seems, and eventually got this reviewer completely on her side."
+MSN News said that Stewart "grows into her character, it seems, and eventually got this reviewer completely on her side."
 Colin Covert of the Minneapolis Star Tribune gave the film 4/4 stars.
 Richard Roeper of the Chicago Sun-Times gave the movie a B+, calling it "Vastly superior to Mirror, Mirror", and praising Theron and Stewart's performances.